nicokoenig/ba-jobsuche-netlify-function/README.md

-# Netlify Function for Bundesagentur für Arbeit Token
+# Netlify Function for Bundenagentur für Arbeit Jobsuche

-This repo provides a netlify function which returns the required access token to use the [Arbeitsamt Jobsuche API](https://github.com/bundesAPI/jobsuche-api).
+This repo provides a netlify function which wraps the [Arbeitsamt Jobsuche API](https://github.com/bundesAPI/jobsuche-api).